 Market and Competition

-Kazakhstan has made significant progress in terms of opening up its economy and liberalizing cross-border trade and investments, as evidenced by its continuous advancement in the Fraser Institute’s Economic Freedom of the World report.
-In 2020, Kazakhstan had an overall score of 7.35, slightly lower than in 2019 but significantly higher than the average of the previous 10 years.
+Kazakhstan has made significant progress in opening its economy and liberalizing cross-border trade and investment, as reflected in its continuous advancement in the Fraser Institute’s Economic Freedom of the World report.
+In 2022, Kazakhstan had an overall score of 6.89, slightly higher than its performance of 6.75 a decade earlier.
+For comparison, Hong Kong had the highest score at 8.85, and Venezuela the lowest at 3.02.

-Still, there are fundamental deficiencies at a structural level.
-Notably, the high share of state-owned enterprises (SOEs) contributes to low competition.
+There are numerous fundamental structural deficiencies that still need to be addressed.
+Notably, the high share of state-owned enterprises (SOEs) contributes to low levels of competition.
 In addition, price controls and non-trade barriers hinder Kazakhstan’s commerce with its close trade partners.
-Another important factor to consider is the widespread presence of the informal economy.
-According to press reports from August 2022, citing the head of the Agency for Financial Monitoring, the informal economy in Kazakhstan decreased from approximately 23% of total economic activity in 2019 to 19% in mid-2022.
-However, the IMF’s assessment in 2018 was much less optimistic, indicating that it was as high as 39%.
+Another important factor is the extent of the informal economy.
+According to government estimates, the informal economy in Kazakhstan decreased from a share of approximately 23% of total economic activity in 2019 to 18.7% in 2022.
+However, the IMF’s assessment in 2018 was much less optimistic, indicating that it could account for as much as 39% of all economic activity.

 By law, foreign and domestic private firms may freely establish and own businesses.
-There are certain restrictions on foreign ownership, including a 20% ownership ceiling in the media sector, a limit of 49% on domestic and international air transportation services and a limit of 49% on telecom services.
-Licensing procedures are often slow and nontransparent, although the “one-stop shop” model has clearly improved the process.
+There are certain restrictions on foreign ownership, including a 20% ownership ceiling in the media sector, a 49% limit for domestic and international air transportation services, and a 49% limit for telecommunications services.
+Licensing procedures are often slow and nontransparent, although the “one-stop shop” model – which offers all relevant services – has clearly improved the process.

 Market organization

-As noted in the World Bank’s Systematic Country Diagnostic, dated April 2018, Kazakhstan suffers from the excessive burden of state-owned enterprises (SOEs) on the economy, resulting in low competition and weakened incentives for private investment.
-The state’s participation in GDP generation is significantly higher than the OECD average and even more than in resource-intensive countries such as Russia and Venezuela.
+As noted in the most recent World Bank Systematic Country Diagnostic, dated April 2018, Kazakhstan faces an excessive burden from state-owned enterprises (SOEs) on the broader economy, leading to low levels of competition and weakened incentives for private investment.
+The state’s participation in GDP generation is significantly higher than both the OECD average and the world average – respectively 3% and 10.5%, as of 2017.

-The government has thus far failed to reduce the footprint of state-owned enterprises (SOEs) to the level of 15% of GDP, as it initially announced it would in 2015.
-However, according to governmental statistics from 2019, it came close to the target that year at 16%.
-This high percentage presents significant challenges to the growth of small and medium enterprises (SMEs), which lack access to affordable bank funding, encounter difficulties in expanding their operations and lack political connections.
-Similarly, foreign-owned companies encounter comparable hurdles unless they reach a size the government deems strategic.
+The government is struggling to further reduce the footprint of state-owned enterprises (SOEs), which accounted for about 15% of GDP in 2021 and is projected to decrease only marginally to 14% during 2025.
+This relatively high percentage presents significant challenges to the growth of small and medium-sized enterprises (SMEs), which lack access to affordable bank funding, face difficulties expanding their operations and often lack political connections.
+Under these conditions, the government’s stated aim to raise the contribution of SMEs to the country’s GDP from 36% in 2022 to 37.5% by 2025 may be difficult to achieve.
+Foreign-owned companies encounter comparable hurdles unless they reach a size the government deems strategic.

-Kazakhstan’s primary antitrust legislation dates from 2008.
+Kazakhstan’s primary antitrust legislation dates to 2008.
 Its new competition law was enacted in 2016.
-In 2020, President Tokayev established an agency for the protection and promotion of competition in the National Economy Ministry as a component of his reform agenda.
-In 2014, two state agencies were consolidated into the less influential Committee for the Regulation of Natural Monopolies.
+In 2020, President Tokayev established an agency for the protection and promotion of competition that reports directly to the presidency.
+In 2014, two state agencies were consolidated into the Committee for the Regulation of Natural Monopolies under the Ministry of National Economy.

 Competition policy

-Kazakhstan has made significant progress in recent years in terms of trade liberalization.
-In 2015, after 20 years of negotiation, it became a member of the WTO.
-A year earlier, it played a leading role as a founding member of the Eurasian Economic Union.
-As of 2019, Kazakhstan implemented an average most-favored nation tariff rate of 6.1%, aligning with the 6.1% average final WTO-bound tariff.
+In recent years, Kazakhstan has made significant progress with regard to trade liberalization.
+In 2015, after 20 years of negotiation, it was admitted to the WTO.
+A year earlier, it became a founding member of the Eurasian Economic Union.
+As of 2023, Kazakhstan had implemented an average most-favored nation tariff rate of 5.6%.

-The OECD’s FDI Regulatory Restrictiveness Index of 2019 ranked Kazakhstan 42nd out of 84 economies, with a level of restrictiveness two times higher than that of Chile but two times lower than that of Russia.
-According to Kazakhstan law, foreign companies are not restricted from operating in the country, although certain limitations apply to foreign ownership of media assets (20%), domestic and international air transportation (49%) and telecoms (49%).
+The OECD’s FDI Regulatory Restrictiveness Index 2023 ranked Kazakhstan at 37th place out of 104 economies, with a level of restrictiveness 4.4 times that of Germany but 4.5 times less than that of neighboring Uzbekistan.
+According to Kazakhstani law, foreign companies are not restricted from operating in the country, although certain limitations apply to foreign ownership of media assets (maximum 20% share), domestic and international air transportation (maximum 49% share) and telecoms (maximum 49% share).

-In March 2017, the government established a new state-owned company, Kazakh Invest, with a mandate to attract foreign direct investments.
-Similar institutions, like the Foreign Investors Council under the presidency of Kazakhstan, had already been in existence for years.
-In 2015, the minister of investment and development also assumed the role of the first investment ombudsman.
+In March 2017, the government established a new state-owned company, Qazaq Invest, with a mandate to attract foreign direct investment.
+Similar institutions such as the Foreign Investors Council under the presidency of Kazakhstan had already existed for years.
+In 2019, the prime minister assumed the role of first investment ombudsman, an office that was created in 2014.

-In 2017, the authorities adopted the National Investment Strategy (2018 – 2020), drafted with assistance from the World Bank.
-The strategy aimed to increase foreign direct investment (FDI) by a quarter by 2022.
-However, in reality, the volume of gross FDI grew much more modestly, from $20.76 billion in 2017 to $23.7 billion in 2021.
-In June 2022, the government presented a draft of a new investment strategy through 2026, which aims to increase the level of FDI to $25.5 billion in its final year.
+In 2017, authorities adopted the National Investment Strategy 2018 – 2020, drafted with assistance from the World Bank.
+The strategy aimed to increase foreign direct investment (FDI) by 25% by 2022.
+In reality, the volume of gross FDI has since grown much more modestly, from $20.76 billion in 2017 to $23.4 billion in 2023.
+In October 2024, the government updated its Investment Policy Concept from 2022, extending its implementation timeframe from 2026 to 2029.
+The concept has an ambitious goal of attracting an additional $150 billion in gross FDI.
+As of March 2024, 41 Russian companies worth $1.5 billion had relocated to Kazakhstan as a result of Western sanctions against Moscow.

 Liberalization of foreign trade

 Kazakhstan’s banking sector is highly concentrated.
-In 2021, 61% of the total profits from the sector went to two financial institutions – Halyk Bank, majority-owned by former president Nazarbayev’s middle daughter Dinara and her husband Timur Kulibayev – and Kaspi Bank.
-Halyk Bank and Kaspi Bank are currently the largest and second-largest domestic banks in Kazakhstan, respectively.
-Bank CenterCredit, state-owned Otbasy Bank (fully known as Housing Construction Savings Bank) and Forte Bank, owned by the family of Kazakh billionaire Bulat Utemuratov, follow them.
-The sixth largest bank, Jusan Bank, is under the ownership of entities ultimately controlled by Nazarbayev and his family.
+In 2023, 52% of the sector’s total profits were generated by just two financial institutions – Halyk Bank, which is majority-owned by former President Nazarbayev’s middle daughter Dinara and her husband Timur Kulibayev, and Kaspi Bank.
+They are currently the largest and second-largest domestic banks in Kazakhstan, respectively.
+Bank CenterCredit, state-owned Otbasy Bank (known in full as the Housing Construction Savings Bank) and Forte Bank, owned by the family of Kazakh billionaire Bulat Utemuratov, follow next.
+The sixth-largest bank, Jusan Bank, was previously owned by entities ultimately controlled by Nazarbayev and his family through a charitable foundation.

-In 2022, the United States sanctioned three Kazakh banks, all of which are subsidiaries of Russian banks.
-One of these, Sberbank Kazakhstan, was acquired in September by the government-owned financial holding company Baiterek and subsequently renamed Bereke Bank.
-VTB Bank Kazakhstan signaled its intention to operate independently and received recapitalization from its parent company, although its future prospects remain uncertain.
-Lastly, AlfaBank Kazakhstan was purchased by Bank CenterCredit and rebranded as Eco Center Bank.
+In 2022, the United States sanctioned three Kazakh banks, all subsidiaries of leading Russian banks.
+One of those, Sberbank Kazakhstan, was acquired in September by the government-owned financial holding company Baiterek and was subsequently renamed Bereke Bank.
+In October 2024, it was sold to Qatari investors.
+VTB Bank Kazakhstan signaled its intention to operate independently and was recapitalized by its parent company, although its longer-term outlook remains uncertain.
+AlfaBank Kazakhstan was purchased by Bank CenterCredit and rebranded as Eco Center Bank.
 In May 2022, Home Credit Bank, which was not subject to sanctions, was sold by its Russian parent to PPF Group, an international investment group based in the Czech Republic.

 Banking system